Overview

 https://staging.myapp.com/hooks/payments

-Targets belong to a Project.
-You can only replay a request to a target in the same project — this prevents accidentally routing production data to an unrelated project.
+Destinations belong to a Project.
+You can only replay a request to a destination in the same project, which helps prevent routing production data to an unrelated project.

-Targets can carry extra headers that get merged on top of the original request headers.
-Useful for adding authentication to your replay target (e.g. X-Internal-Secret: ...).
+Destinations can carry extra headers that get merged on top of the original request headers.
+This is useful for adding authentication to your destination, for example X-Internal-Secret: ....

 Routing rules let you automatically forward or drop incoming webhooks based on conditions evaluated at capture time.
 Rules are evaluated in priority order (lowest number first) so you have full control over the pipeline.